The company you keep.

 Meros was a full-stack company dedicated to DevOps.
-A few friends and I developed the product over a six-month period and, while still in beta, the technology was acquired by DXC Technology – HP Enterprise.
+The technology was acquired by DXC Technology – HP Enterprise.
 (Co-Founder and CEO)

 AutoLoop (merged with Affinitiv) is one of the leading automotive tech players in the areas of CRM, equity mining, service lane technology and automotive owner retention programs.
 (President and COO)

 Stanford Research Institute – SRI International is a nonprofit, independent research institute serving government and industry.
 SRI’s research and innovations have led to new industries and products that impact people’s lives every day—from the computer mouse and interactive computing to medical ultrasound, autonomous robots, natural language processing, and much more.
 (Executive in Residence)